On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Introduction

+It should be noted that new and efficient methods for solving the IPIP will be beneficial for many areas of research but especially for the coherent X-ray imaging \cite{paganin2006coherent,nugent2010coherent}, based on the recently developed powerful, versatile and (quasi)-coherent X-ray sources such as compact X-ray lasers \cite{suckewer2009x,ribic2012status, wang2008phase}, free electron lasers \cite{schmuser2008ultraviolet} and X-ray sources based on high order harmonics generation \cite{popmintchev2012bright}.
+The coherent X-ray imaging possesses a number of advantages over traditional imaging methods including a possibility of lensless imaging with phase retrieval \cite{roy2011lensless}, diffraction imaging \cite{marathe2010coherent} and a sub-picosecond temporal resolution.

-In this paper we re-derive an integral equation for the 2D inverse problem mentioned above (inclined parabolic inverse problem -- IPIP) and analyze its essential properties including the existence and uniqueness of its solutions.
-We develop a numerical method to solve IPIP based on a linear piecewise approximation of the amplitude being sought, which allows us to approximate the singular integral numerically and to reduce the integral equation to a linear algebraic system.
-We demonstrate how the method works for a number of model initial amplitudes.
+In this paper the singular integral equation from \cite{artyukov2014coherent} for the 2D inverse problem is re-derived and its essential properties such as the existence and uniqueness of its solutions are analyzed.
+A numerical method to solve the 2D IPIP based on a linear piecewise approximation of the initial amplitude sought is developed, in which the singular integral is approximated numerically and the integral equation is then reduced to a linear algebraic system.
+Applying an appropriate regularization procedure to this linear system, we demonstrate how the method works for a number of model initial amplitudes.

+As the phase retrieval has become a widely used method in diffractive X-ray, optical and electron imaging \cite{latychevskaia2018iterative,meng2009comparison} we also develop an iterative phase retrieval algorithm for the 2D IPIP, which we then demonstrate on a number of numerical experiments.
+It allows us to reconstruct the initial phase of field amplitude on an inclined line based on the known module of amplitude in an orthogonal image plane.